pgoyal94/Restaurants_and_House_Prices/README.md

 We currently believe that Logistic Regression will be our final model as it consistently yielded some of our best results, although still needing improvement, regardless of the number of features.
 Given the low accuracy score, we narrowed our features set to the top 13 features that contributed to the outputs during initial modeling.

 Logistic Regression:
+   - Can be used as a benchmark model.
-   - Pro: Less prone to fitting, assuming low dimension dataset.
+   - Pro: Less prone to overfitting, assuming low dimension dataset.
+   - Pro: It's computationally efficient in that it does not require large amounts of memory or resources.
+It scales to large datasets well as it processes quickly and efficiently.
    - Con: It assumes some linear relationship between the dependent and independent variables.
 For our dataset, we cannot be sure that this assumption is correct due to the large number of features.
-   - It's computationally efficient in that it does not require large amounts of memory or resources.
-It scales to large datasets well as it processes quickly and efficiently.
-   - Can be used as a benchmark model.

----

 ## 5. Results and conclusions
    - Based on our preliminary data of the academic Yelp data set, we see that there is a weak correlation, at best.
 We show a map of the United States, showing the zip codes included in the analysis characterized by their neighborhood tier and diversity of restaurants in the area.
 The hypotheses would indicate that the larger circles would all be one color, and the smaller circles would all be a seperate color, however looking at the ML model and map, we see that that is not necessarily the case.
 We see that our hypotheses have been debunked for the most part.